steven-swanbeck/steven-swanbeck.github.io/README.md

 ---
 ## Selected Projects

+### Augmented-Reality Integration for Aiding and Altering Robot Insepction and Maintenance Tasks (_July 2023 - Present_)
+- By using augmented reality user interfaces, a human supervisor is able to accept, reject, or modify autonomous detections made by an independently operating robotic system.
+- This is useful for making sure the robot does not incidentally coat sensitive material, such as gauges or valves, or spend time repairing material that was falsely identified and not actually in need of repair.
+- The use of augmented reality allows the user to see exactly what the robot intends to repair and how it will do so _in situ_, and visualized markers help the user guide the robot into its calculated desired position to perform a repair.
+{% include youtube.html id="rlCdHOC1ifg" %}

 ### Non-Contact Surface Coverage for Repair of Corroded Material (_May 2023 - Present_)
 - Autonomous detection of corroded material within the environment using fused sensor measurements informs which surfaces are in need of repair.
 - The geometries of these surfaces are reconstructed using the collected sensor data and used to develop a series of virtual fixtures offset from the surface at which a spray coating can be applied to coat the target surface, arresting the development of further decay.